 Rodrigo’s Near Emergency Visit and Raw Hide Chews

-Rodrigo is the dog that was sent to me to teach me patience, unconditional love and provide endless content for Keep the Tail Wagging.
+Rodrigo is the dog that was sent to me to teach me patience and unconditional love and provide endless content for Keep the Tail Wagging.

-One day, about 8 or 9 years ago, I got home to happy, excited dogs – ready for their walk.
+One day, about 8 or 9 years ago, I got home to happy, excited dogs ready for their walk.
 Rodrigo repeatedly did a play bow stretch.
 He was restless, couldn’t sit still, and kept bowing.
-I had no idea what was going on, so I went to Professor Google for a hint.
+I didn't know what was happening, so I went to Professor Google for a hint.

 I never bought another rawhide chew again.